FodyF/cypress-pure-query/README.md

 ### Logging

-Out of the box, the same Cypress log entries are produced - except that error messages are not output.
+With logging turned off, the same Cypress log entries are produced, except that error messages are not logged.

-If you add the logging module by importing it in the spec or support
+Add the logging module by importing it in the spec or support (cypress/support/e2e.js)

 ```js
 import '@src/query/log.js'
 ````

-the Cypress log is enhanced with these artifacts:
+The Cypress log entries for `nofail` queries are enhanced:

-- queries with `{nofail:true}` applied are prefixed by `~` instead of the usual `-`
+- queries are prefixed by `~`
 - failing queries are colored orange
-- the status tag `(failed)` is added to the description
+- the tag `(failed)` is added when the query fails
-- queries with a preceding fail are tagged with `(skipped)`
+- the tag `(skipped)` is added when the preceding query fails

 Here is a comparison